6 Fulfillment Strategies When Disaster Strikes (What COVID Taught Us)

 1. Prioritize Sales Channels

-Supply chain issues will eventually level out, so you want to be sure you maintain your most profitable and loyal customers; if they were with you before the pandemic, they’ll likely be with you after it—if you treat them well.
+In the midst of a disaster, you want to be sure you maintain your most profitable and loyal customers.
+It reasons that if they were with you before the disaster, they’ll likely be with you after it—if you treat them well.
 While you want to nurture new customers, too, and perhaps turn them into loyal customers, there’s a chance they’re simply using your products or services temporarily because their go-to company is backed up, so always prioritize your regulars.

 Pro Tip: If Amazon is your most profitable e-commerce channel, it may behoove you to fulfill those orders first; Amazon stock-outs will negatively affect your inventory performance index (IPI), impacting how your products are treated and come up in searches.

 Just because you’re prioritizing regulars, doesn’t mean you shouldn’t try to convert those brand hoppers.
 Digital Commerce 360 surveys indicate that 44% of U.S. shoppers have tried at least one new brand during the pandemic because their standbys are unavailable or delivery would be delayed.
 If you’re able to fulfill their needs, brand-hopping consumers can easily be turned into new customers if you’re able to deliver a great buying and unboxing customer experience.

 One way to avoid losing customers while you restock is to create incentives when an item is on backorder.
 If a customer can wait for the product, they may choose to order it from you on backorder rather than brand hopping if you provide an incentive, such as free or expedited shipping once it becomes available, a discount, etc.